LetMeGoogleIt4You/CiscoZeroTouch/Environment Setup/README.md

 Your environment may look different, so make any necessary changes to fit your environment.

 ### End of environment setup
-When the file server and DHCP setup is complete, you are ready to deploy devices using ZTP.
+When the setup of the file server and DHCP server is complete, you are ready to deploy devices using ZTP.

-### Tips and tricks for troubelshooting the enviroemnt
+# Tips and tricks for troubelshooting the enviroemnt
-In some very rare occasion, you may need to troubleshoot the environment.
+In some very rare occasion you may need to troubleshoot the environment.
 Here are some tips and tricks.

+## Verify connectivety
+verify that the new device can access the ZTP server

 ## Test the ztp.py File
-We can run the `ztp.py` script manually by enabling guest shell on a device.
+We can run the `ztp.py` script manually by enabling guestshell on a device.

-Enable guest shell:
+To enable guest shell do the following:

 ```conf
 conf t